-A few years ago I was gifted the chance to be the godfather of a little baby girl.
+A few years ago I was given the chance to be the godfather of a little baby girl.
 This role is mainly symbolic, but I wanted to have a positive influence on her in some way.
 I started to wonder, in practice, what it meant to have a positive influence.

 I started to think about my own education, about the good things, about the aspects that could be improved, or in general for someone that grew up nowadays.

 This little girl became a teenager.
-She started to think about what to do after high school, and what kind of higher education to she should go for.
-What kind of advise could I give her now?
+She started to think about what to do after high school, and what kind of higher education she should go for.
+What kind of advice could I give her now?
 And in particular, what do I know now and that I wish I knew when I was her age?

-In this series of posts I will discuss these “Things I wish I already knew when I was in high school”.
-It is meant to be applicable to high school student, students that will start a career soon, or anyone in general that would like to take some perspective on education.
+In this series of posts, I will discuss these “Things I wish I already knew when I was in high school”.
+It is meant to be applicable to high school student, students that will start a career soon, or anyone, in general, that would like to take some perspective on education.

-Note : some of the points will be mainly applicable to French education, but they may apply to other countries as well.
+Note: some of the points will be mainly applicable to French education, but they may apply to other countries as well.